FAQs about changes to exam sessions

 When will we introduce four exam sessions per year?

 We are pleased to say that from March 2016 we will be running four exam sessions a year at all our listed exam centres across all markets.
-In September 2015, we will be running an exam session within selected markets.

 Why are we introducing four exam sessions a year?